AbhisekPhy/AbhisekPhy.github.io/_pages/portfolio.md

 To include thermal and quantm fluctuations exactly (up to all orders), we perform Quantum Monte Carlo simulations of the disordered -$U$ Hubbard model.
 We study the disorder and temperature evolution of the DOS as a function of energy by using the analytical continuation methods.
 We show that in presence of temperature, the single-partile gap "fills up", instead of "closing"; this feature is completely non-BCS type, but seen in thin-film superconductor experiments.
 This is an ongoing work, which I am currently pursuing in collaboration with the experimental group of Bar Ilan University, Israel.

-that are the key low-energy collective excitations.
-The single particle gap remains while the it fills up (instead of closing) with temperature.
-Using Determinant Quantum Monte Carlo simulations of the disordered -U Hubbard model we study

-Using quantum Monte Carlo (QMC) simulations on the disordered fermionic Hubbard model that includes thermal and quantum fluctuations, we provide a detailed description of different phases in these systems, their transition and critical behavior at finite temperature.
-We show that while the single-particle density of states (DOS) remains gapped across the transition, the low-energy excitations of this system are the dynamical fluctuations of the amplitude (Higgs) and phase (Goldstone mode) of the superconducting order parameter.
-With increase in temperature, the gap does not close, instead it fills up which is of recent experimental interest conventional superconductors, as well as in cuprates.
-$a^2 + b^2 = c^2\chi$ --> note that all equations between these tags will not need escaping!

-Future explorations will include study of unconventional superconductivity, as seen in low-density heterostructure-based SCs, such as , which show promise in candidate materials for quantum computations due to high kinetic inductances.
+My future explorations will include study of unconventional superconductivity, as seen in low-density heterostructure-based SCs, such as the 2DEG developed at the EuO/KTO interface, which show promise for future generation applications, such as in superconducting qubits, memory Storage, etc., due to their high Kinetic Inductances.

 ## Transport and thermopower properties of semimetals and interacting systems
 ![](/images/Hall.jpg){: style="width: 500px; float: right; border: 10px"}